 - An interrupting timer boundary event can be used to create a “timeout” after a specified time period or at a specified time.
 When the timer fires at the specified time, processing of the sub-process and any child sub-processes is interrupted.
 The parent subflow continues along the route forward from the interrupting timer boundary event.
 You can only have one interrupting timer boundary event attached to an object.

 - A non-interrupting timer boundary event can be used to create a reminder after the process step has been started for a specified time period, or at a specified time.
 When the timer fires, processing of the parent task continues.
 In addition, a new subflow processes tasks on the reminder route.
 You can have one or more interrupting timer boundary events attached to an object, firing at different times or triggering different process tasks.
+These can also be defined as Cycle Timers, where they repeat at a defined interval, for example, to send a reminder every week to a user for an overdue task. 🆕

 A more complex example of how these can be used together is shown below.

 In this example, sub-Process B has 3 boundaryEvents attached to it.
-In addition to the Error Exit Event and corresponding Error Boundary Event for handling the error in the parent process, there are 2 timer booundary events.
+In addition to the Error Exit Event and corresponding Error Boundary Event for handling the error in the parent process, there are 2 timer boundary events.

 The Reminder Timer is set to fire after 2 days.
 This is a non-interrupting timer.
 When it fires, a reminder is sent to the user on a new subflow.
 If Task B is completed before the boundary timer fires, the timer is terminated.
 If the reminder timer fires, it starts a new subflow with Send Reminder as it’s next task; Once the timer has fired, the subflow will continue to exist after the attached parent task (B) has been completed.

 The TimeOut Timer is set to fire after 5 days.
-This is an interrupting timer. when it fires, and processing inside sub-process B is terminated.
+This is an interrupting timer.
+When it fires, and processing inside sub-process B is terminated.
 The subflows that are running to execute sub-process B are terminated.
 The main subflow (which went from Start -> A -> B) proceeds to Timeout Handler.
 C and D will not be executed.

 Escalation events are used in a subprocess to signal an event or condition outside of the normal, but which is not a process error.
 Escalations can be thrown by both intermediateThrowEvents and endEvents.
 Both of these can throw interrupting and non-interrupting escalation events.